soxueren/atsd/integration/activemq/README.md

 ## Step 2: View Collected Logs in ATSD

-1. Login into ATSD web interface at https://atsd_hostname:8443
+1. Login into the ATSD web interface at https://atsd_hostname:8443
-1. Click Entities tab in the top menu.
+1. Click the Entities tab in the top menu.
-1. Locate ActiveMQ host in the Entities list or enter its name in Name Mask field at the bottom of the list.
+1. Locate the ActiveMQ host in the Entities list or enter its name in the Name Mask field at the bottom of the list.
-1. Click the Portals icon next to the host
+1. Click the Portals icon next to the host.
 ![](https://axibase.com/wp-content/uploads/2016/03/enitites_list_full.png)

-An example of the collected log data displayed in the ATSD portal is shown on the image below:
+An example of the collected log data displayed in the ATSD portal is shown in the image below:

 ![](https://axibase.com/wp-content/uploads/2016/03/logging_portal_example.png)